-Wellington power outage: 63,000 homes without electricity after explosion at Haywards substation
+Wellington power outage: 94,000 homes without electricity after explosion at Haywards substation

-Power has been cut to 63,000 homes after an explosion at a Lower Hutt sub-station.
+Power has been cut to more than 94,000 homes in the Wellington and Wairarapa regions after an explosion at a Lower Hutt sub-station.

-The Hutt Valley, Wairarapa and parts of Wellington are experiencing a massive power outage after an explosion at the Haywards sub-station.
+The Hutt Valley, Wairarapa and parts of Wellington are experiencing a widespread power outage after an explosion at the Haywards sub-station.

-Trains are halted and residents are being asked to conserve water and to not flush toilets.
+Trains have been halted and residents are being asked to conserve water and to not flush the toilet.

+The power outage began just before 8.20am and Transpower said shortly before 10am that power restoration was now "well underway".

 Wellington Electricity spokesperson Dave Mulligan said an issue at a Transpower substation has cut power to 63,000 properties across Lower Hutt, Upper Hutt and parts of the Wairarapa.